ShowYourWorking/sample-site/user/index.md

                     <li>The file must contain column headers in the top row, with all data organised in the relevant columns underneath.
 Figures and images cannot currently be accepted.</li>
                     <li>The submitted Excel file may contain structural information.
 In this case, use the dropdown menu to select the column heading which containing structural information (eg. SMILES).
 This will ensure a compound structure is drawn in the system following submission.</li>
                     <li> [Download](/files/faq/example-excel-file-without-structures.xlsx) an example of an Excel file that could be registered in the system containing structural information.</li>
+                    <li>[Download](/files/faq/example-excel-file-without-structures.xls) an example of an Excel file that could be registered in the system containing NO structural information.</li>
                 </ul>

     <div class="col-sm-5 col-sm-offset-2">